 These examples lined up above my monitor speak of the natural world with resonances appreciated by the Asian scholar.

-A close looks provides access to amazing details and dreams:
+A close looks provides access to amazing colors, details and dreams:

 Given our love for communicating with each other and our creative and technical talents, the development of the internet may have been inevitable for our species.
 However, powerful tools can be used for many purposes.

 A New York Times article discusses the role social media played in riots in Sri Lanka.
 Karsten Muller and Carlo Schwarz conducted research on the relationship between social media and hate crime – “To establish causality, we exploit exogenous variation in major internet and Facebook outages, which fully undo the correlation between social media and hate crime.” (p.
 1).